How to Apply (Parent)

-Once your son or daughter has been awarded financial aid, you may want to borrow funds through a parent loan.
+Once your dependent student has been awarded financial aid, you may want to borrow funds through a parent loan.
 Below are the steps that you will need to take in order to get your parent loan approved and processed.
-If you need additional help to complete the process, watch the video How to Apply for a Parent PLUS Loan.

-- If you have not already, sign in at www.studentloans.gov and select Request a PLUS Loan to complete an online application.
-To assist you with the process, you may want to watch the video How to Apply for a Parent PLUS Loan.
+- If you have not already, sign in at StudentAid.gov and cursor over Apply for Aid and select Apply for a PLUS Loan to complete an online loan application.

-1. Wrong School Year: Schools process for two award years simultaneously, so make sure the right year is selected.
+- Wrong School Year – Schools process for two award years simultaneously, so make sure the correct year is selected.

-2. Social Security Numbers: If a wrong Social Security number is entered for the student or parent, the school will not be able to match the record to the student.
+- Social Security Numbers – If a wrong Social Security number is entered for the student or parent, the school will not be able to match the record to the student.

-3. Reversed Information: If information is reversed, such as parent data entered under the student’s data or vice versa, the school will not be able to match the record to the student's account.
+- Reversed Information – If the first and last name are reversed, or if the parent data is entered in the student section, the school will not be able to match the record to the student's account.

-4. Keep in mind the parent loan application is different than the master promissory note (MPN).
-The parent loan application must be completed every year, and the MPN must only be completed by a first-time borrower one time or if there is an endorser involved an MPN must be completed every year.
+- Keep in mind the parent loan application is different than the Master Promissory Note (MPN).
+The parent loan application must be completed every year.

 - The MPN must only be completed by a first-time borrower once per 10–year period.
 The only exception is when an endorser is involved, which requires an MPN to be completed every year.